 The North East Residential:

 Booking for this year’s residential is now closed.
-If you have applied for this opportunity and not yet heard from us, please get in touch at firstname.lastname@example.org.
+If you would like to register your interest in this opportunity please get in touch at firstname.lastname@example.org.

 - be in Year 12 at a state school/college in North East of England